ros-navigation/docs.nav2.org/docs/getting_started/quickstart/index.md

 </figure>

 If you don’t get the location exactly right, that’s fine.
 Nav2 will refine the position as it navigates.
-You can also, click the “2D Pose Estimate” button and try again, if you prefer.
+You can also, click the "2D Pose Estimate" button and try again, if you prefer.

 Once you’ve set the initial pose, the transform tree will be complete and Nav2 will be fully active and ready to go.
 You should see the robot and particle